jookllo/diabetic_clinic/README.md

-# diabetic_clinic
+# Diabetic CLinic system
-diabetic system clinic
-This is for use within a hospitals clinic for the diabetic patients visiting the hospital
+This is for use within a hospital.
+Is it a simple CRUD application with a pdf output for the details.
+This will allow for the patient to have their details output.